xmtp/xmtp-dot-org/docs/introduction.md

 ### Example apps

-Check out these example apps you can use for guidance and inspiration when building with XMTP:

-- The [xmtp-quickstart-react repo](https://github.com/xmtp/xmtp-quickstart-react) provides the XMTP Quickstart React chat app, which demonstrates core capabilities of the XMTP client SDK.
-You can use the code in this repo to learn to build a basic messaging app.

-  - [Try the app](https://xmtp-quickstart-react.vercel.app/) connected to the XMTP `dev` network

 - The [xmtp-inbox-web repo](https://github.com/xmtp-labs/xmtp-inbox-web) provides the XMTP Inbox chat app, which demonstrates core and advanced capabilities of the XMTP client SDK and showcases innovative ways of building with XMTP.
   - [Try the app](https://dev.xmtp.chat/) connected to the XMTP `dev` network
   - [Try the app](https://xmtp.chat/) connected to the XMTP `production` network